nodejs/node/doc/api/cluster.markdown

       worker.send('big announcement to all workers');
     });

-Should you wich to reference a worker over a communication channel this unsing there `uniqueID` this is also the easies way to find the worker.
+Should you wish to reference a worker over a communication channel, using the worker's uniqueID is the easiest way to find the worker.

     socket.on('data', function (uniqueID) {
       var worker = cluster.workers[uniqueID];